Taiwan Politics Database

 On Aug.
 26, 1949 the Tsaoshan Administrative Bureau (caoshan guanliju 草山管理局) {X} was established, comprising the Townships of Shihlin 士林鎮 and Peitou 北投鎮.
 The bureau was renamed Yangmingshan Administrative Bureau (Yangmingshan guanliju 陽明山管理局) on March 31, 1950.

 In August 1950 the administrative subdivision of Taiwan Province was reorganized to 5 cities (Taipei, Keelung, Taichung, Tainan, Kaohsiung), 16 counties (Taipei, Taoyuan, Hsinchu, Miaoli, Taichung, Changhua, Nantou, Yunlin, Chiayi, Tainan, Kaohsiung, Pingtung, Yilan, Hualien, Taitung, Penghu) plus the Yangmingshan Administrative Bureau.
 When the latter was abolished on Jan.
 1, 1974, the townships of Peitou and Shihlin became districts of Taipei City.
-Taipei City was upgraded to the status of special municipality on July 1, 1967, Kaohsiung was upgraded to special municipality on July 1, 1979.
+Taipei City was upgraded to the status of special municipality on July 1, 1967, Kaohsiung City was upgraded to special municipality on July 1, 1979.
 On July 1, 1982, two cities were added to the administrative structure when the counties of Hsinchu and Chiayi were split into Hsinchu City / Hsinchu County and Chiayi City / Chiayi County, respectively.
+Details about the current subdivisions in the local administration of Taiwan/the ROC with numerous maps can be found here.

 The map on the right shows Taiwan proper and the ROC's three offshore counties in the Taiwan Strait.
 In this context it has to be pointed out that Kinmen County and Lienchiang County do not belong to Taiwan Province but are under the jurisdiction of the ROC's Fujian Province.

-Note: Status and area of the ROC's three offshore counties—Penghu, Kinmen and Lienchiang/Matsu—have remained unchanged since 1950.
+• Status and area of the ROC's three offshore counties (Penghu, Kinmen and Lienchiang/Matsu) have remained unchanged since 1950.

 ————————————————————